RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

 ![screenshot](mine4-1.png)

-+ To allow the player to craft planks of wood, we need to add a crafting rule to our game.
++ To allow the player to craft planks of wood, you'll need to add a crafting rule to your game.
 Open the variables.py file and add the following code to the crafting rules dictionary:

 ```{.language-python}
     #rules to make new objects